Our Faith Team

 Mr. David Summerhays

-David Summerhays is one of our two Quaker Faith Liaisons.
+David Summerhays is one of our Quaker Faith volunteers.
 He graduated from McGill carrying a B.A. in history, with a concentration in colonialism.
 He helps to organize meditations in the Quaker tradition at McGill.
 He’s recently been teaching piano to pay his exorbitant muffin bills.
 He’d love to help connect some Quaker dots on and off campus.
 Not many people know about Quaker practices so he welcomes e-mails with any questions.
 If anything’s on your mind, David is available to talk anywhere muffins are for sale, as well as select other locations.

-During the fall and winter semesters, beginning in late September, join David and Amelia every Wednesday for mid-week Quaker meetings: 5:30-6:30pm, at the Newman Catholic Centre, 3484 Peel Street (with a closure for the holiday and summer breaks).
+During the fall and winter semesters, beginning in late September, join David every Wednesday for mid-week Quaker meetings: 5:30-6:30pm, at the Newman Catholic Centre, 3484 Peel Street (with a closure for the holiday and summer breaks).
 Follow their facebook group in case of changes and additional events!

 david.summerhays [at] mcgill.ca (Email David)!